-To date, we have primarily financed our operations through the sale of ordinary shares to investors in March 2000, the sale of our ordinary shares in our initial public offering in June 2010, cash flow from operations and commercial loans.
-As of June 24, 2011, we had approximately \$127.3 million in cash and cash equivalents and approximately \$16.4 million of outstanding debt.
+To date, we have primarily financed our operations through the sale of ordinary shares to investors in March 2000, cash flow from operations and commercial loans.
 As of June 25, 2010, we had approximately \$84.9 million in cash and cash equivalents and approximately \$20.4 million of outstanding debt.
-The increase in our cash and cash equivalents was primarily due to net proceeds from our initial public offering of \$26.3 million.
+As of June 26, 2009, we had approximately \$114.8 million in cash and cash equivalents and approximately \$27.3 million of outstanding debt.
+The decline in our cash and cash equivalents was primarily due to a dividend payment of \$30.8 million to our shareholders in fiscal 2010.

 Our cash and cash equivalents primarily consist of cash on hand, demand deposits and liquid investments with original maturities of three months or less which are placed with banks and other financial institutions.
-For fiscal 2011 and fiscal 2010, the weighted average interest rate on our cash and cash equivalents was 0.6% and 0.4%, respectively.
+For fiscal 2010, the weighted average interest rate on our cash and cash equivalents was 0.4%.

 We believe that our current cash and cash equivalents, short-term investments and cash flow from operations will be sufficient to meet our anticipated cash needs, including for working capital and capital expenditures, for at least the next 12 months.
 Our cash flows from operations have generally been sufficient to internally fund our working capital requirements in recent years.
-Additionally, we have access to short-term credit facilities of approximately \$50.5 million to support any unanticipated liquidity requirements.
+Additionally, we have access to short-term credit facilities of approximately \$50 million to support any unanticipated liquidity requirements.
 Historically, our internally generated working capital and short-term credit facilities have been adequate to support our liquidity requirements.